-The consolidated financial statements are presented in United States dollars, which is the Parent Company's functional currency.
+The consolidated financial statements are presented in United States dollars.
 Transactions in currencies other than the functional currency are recorded at the rates of exchange prevailing on the dates of the transactions.
 At each financial position reporting date, monetary assets and liabilities that are denominated in foreign currencies are translated at the rates prevailing on the financial position reporting date.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.

 For Billabong Gold Pty.
 Ltd. which has an Australian dollar functional currency, financial statements are translated into United States dollars for consolidation.
 Assets and liabilities are translated at the exchange rate in effect at the balance sheet date.
 Revenues and expenses are translated at average exchange rates throughout the reporting period or at rates that approximate the actual exchange rates.
-Exchange gains and losses on translation are included in other comprehensive income ("OCI").
+Exchange gains and losses on translation are included in other comprehensive income.
 The cumulative amount of the exchange differences is presented as a separate component of equity until disposal of the foreign operation.